 The Landscape: 2,000 Funds, 20 Years, One Devastating Result

-IFA tracked 2,116 US mutual funds in large-cap growth from January 1, 2005 to December 31, 2024.
+IFA tracked 2,116 US mutual funds from Equity Style Boxes and Morningstar Categories with at least 90% of the funds stocks in US equity, including US Large Blend Value and Growth, Mid Blend Value and Growth, and Small Blend Value and Growth from January 1, 2005 to December 31, 2024.
 Each fund was measured against its Morningstar-assigned benchmark.
 This isn't cherry-picked — it's every fund with at least 90% US equity and enough data to analyze.

-That 1.04% came with a standard deviation of 6.44%.
+The 1.04% excess return over the Morningstar benchmark came with a standard deviation of 6.44%.
 Translation: year-to-year performance swung wildly.
 One great year, then mediocrity.
 Or worse.

 Look at the chart below.
 Each blue dot is a fund.
-The diagonal dotted line is the t-statistic threshold of two — the statistical bar for proving skill (we'll explain shortly what a t-statistic is).
-Above the line (i.e. the green zone) equals skill.
-Below it (the red zone) equals indistinguishable from luck.
+The diagonal dotted line is the t-statistic threshold of two — the statistical bar for indicating a 97.5% chance of skill (we'll explain shortly what a t-statistic is).
+Above the line (i.e. the green zone) equals expected skill.
+Below it (the red zone) equals the excess return was indistinguishable from luck.
 The vast majority of funds — including most with positive alpha — sit in the red zone.
+Only 0.09% or 2 out of the original 2,116 appear to have skill.
+Using the more accurate FF3F benchmarking methodology, there were no funds in the green zone.

 Now let's test the average winner.
 Average alpha: 1.04%.
 Standard deviation: 6.44%.
 Time period: 20 years.
 Input those numbers into IFA's t-stat calculator.